okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

    Deactivated end-user accounts lose access to their provisioned Okta integrations.
 Your application can run different actions after deprovisioning a user, such as changing user access permissions, removing a license, or completely disabling the user account.
 * If an admin deletes a deactivated end-user profile inside Okta, the user resource inside your SCIM application isn't changed.
 The initial deactivation step already set `active=false`.
 Okta doesn't send a request to delete the user resource inside the customer's SCIM application.
-* Conversely, if an end-user profile is marked with `active=false` inside your SCIM application, and the Okta integration is mastered by that SCIM application, then when an import from your SCIM application is run, the user's profile is marked as deactivated inside Okta.
+* Conversely, if an end-user profile is marked with `active=false` inside your SCIM application, and the Okta integration is backed by that SCIM application, then when an import from your SCIM application is run, the user's profile is marked as deactivated inside Okta.
-* Similarly, if an end-user profile is deleted from inside your SCIM application, and the end user is mastered by that SCIM application, then when an import from your SCIM application is run, the user's profile is deleted inside Okta.
+* Similarly, if an end-user profile is deleted from inside your SCIM application, and the end user is backed by that SCIM application, then when an import from your SCIM application is run, the user's profile is deleted inside Okta.

 ### Sync passwords

 Outside of the base CRUD operations, Okta supports additional provisioning features like syncing passwords.

-Password synchronization helps you coordinate Okta-mastered users to ensure that a user’s Active Directory (AD) password and their Okta password always match.
+Password synchronization helps you coordinate Okta-backed users to ensure that a user’s Active Directory (AD) password and their Okta password always match.
 With password synchronization, your users have a single password to access applications and devices.

 This option sets the user's password for your integration to match the Okta password or to be assigned a randomly generated password.
 For more information about this functionality and how to configure it in the Okta product, see [Synchronize passwords from Okta to Active Directory](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Security_Using_Sync_Password).